István Csók: Life

-In the early period of his art, he created powerful, cartoonish figural compositions with folk subjects, and then painted many women dressed in colorful folk costumes, such as his famous work "The Lord's Supper" in Munich in 1890, i.e. "Do this in memory of me", which he presented in the Art Gallery in Budapest, and with which in the Paris Salon in 1891 he won a first-class gold medal, a first-class gold medal at the Antwerp exhibition in 1894, and a first-class gold medal at the Paris World Exhibition in 1900.
+In the early period of his art, he created powerful, cartoonish figural compositions with folk subjects, and then painted many women dressed in colorful folk costumes, such as his famous work "The Lord's Supper" in Munich in 1890, i.e. "Do This in Memory of Me", which he presented in the Hall of Art in Budapest, and with which, in the Paris Salon in 1891, he won a first-class gold medal, a first-class gold medal at the Antwerp exhibition in 1894, and a first-class gold medal at the Exposition Universelle (Paris World Exhibition) in 1900.

 The two years in Paris did not pass without a trace: his painting gradually freed itself from the atmosphere of Munich, his colors became more heightened and informal.

-The next, 1891-92.
-The artist's picture "Orphans" was a general success.
-At the winter show he won the HUF 1,000 company prize with it at the Art Gallery in Budapest, the state bought it, and in 1894, in Vienna, the Austrian state awarded it a large gold medal, and in the same year, the first class gold medal in Antwerp.
+From 1891-92, Csók's painting "Orphans" was a general success.
+At the winter show, he won the HUF 1,000 company prize with it at the Hall of Art in Budapest, the state bought it, and, in 1894, in Vienna, the Austrian state awarded it a large gold medal, and, in the same year, the first class gold medal in Antwerp.
 In Munich, Csók kept in touch with the Hollósy circle for a while, but later distanced himself from it, and only the legendary news of the first summer in Nagybánya and the enthusiasm of the fans brought him back to Hollósy's company.

 In 1895-1896, he painted the colorfully dressed Šokci people in Transdanubia.

 In 1897, in principle, he declared himself to be someone from Nagybánya and worked at the artist colony all summer.
 His longing for nature and his still unsettling search for himself led him here.

 After such antecedents, he painted the biggest composition of his life, "Erzsébet Báthory", which was not received with sufficient understanding at home, and the promised state purchase was also missed.
 The fact that the painting won a first-class gold medal at the international exhibition in Munich in 1897 somewhat compensated the artist.
 Driven by the goal of failure, he chopped up and destroyed his large compositions from this period, which were mainly made in Nagybánya (God be with you, my love!, Christ and Venus - in other words: And deliver us from evil).

-In the midst of searching for a way through these restless years, he turned to the wealth of folk motifs.

-He then decided to get married and move to Paris.
-In 1903, he went to the French capital again, and the seven years he spent here were the happiest, brightest and most harmonious period of his life.
+During this period, he explored folk motifs as part of his artistic development.
+He later married and relocated to Paris.
+In 1903, he returned to the French capital, where he spent the next seven years, a period often regarded as one of the most productive and stable phases of his life.